-The award of the Bachelor of Science (BS) Degree in Engineering indicates that the graduate has acquired the general foundation in a certain branch of engineering.
-By acquiring the Bachelor of Engineering (BE) Degree, the graduate becomes better prepared and more equipped to begin the professional practice.
-The graduate may apply to advanced study leading to a Master of Science Degree in Engineering, provided he/she has obtained the required averages in the undergraduate programs of studies, either immediately following the BS degree or after completing the BE degree.
-The final decision on acceptance to the Master of Science program resides with the Admissions Committee of the Faculty.
+The graduate may apply to advanced study leading to a Master of Science Degree in Engineering, provided he/ she has obtained the required averages in the undergraduate programs of studies, either immediately following the BS degree or after completing the BE degree.
+The Faculty Admissions Committee makes the final decision on acceptance to the Master of Science program.